The Bullish Three Drive Pattern

 Traditionally, a trader can exit or enter the market by closing the trade at the 61.8% retracement level of the entire pattern.
 Another way they can do it is by setting two targets.
 The first target in a Bullish three drive trend can be the low swing seen at the start of the pattern.
 The second target is the low swing seen at the beginning of the second drive.
 These two targets offer the best combination of winning rate and a favorable risk-reward ratio that enable traders to maximize their profits and minimize their risks.

+A trader can formulate a fully functional trading strategy using a Three Drive pattern.
+The model can be applied to the Forex market, including an entry mechanism, a confirmation zone, and the risk containment element, also known as stop loss.
 Identifying an established trend is the first step in a trading setup with the three drive pattern.
 The Relative Strength Index is essentially incorporated, and a reading of 70 or above is required during a Bullish three drive pattern.
 This validates an overbought market condition.
 Once this is confirmed, the trader can execute their entry in the final stages of the last drive or the third price swing.
 A limit order entry is placed at 127.2% of the Fibonacci extension level.

 Immediately place a stop order as the buy order is executed.
 The stop loss is set at 161% Fibonacci extension level of the third drive.
 This acts as a hidden resistance in an uptrend and provides support following the pattern in the downtrend.

 To take a profit, however, the first point is at the start of drive three.
 The final profit is taken at the beginning of drive two.
 With this, a trader has a completely functioning trading strategy backed by the three drive pattern.

 How can the Three Drive pattern help traders?